George Raveling: Early life

-Born and raised in Washington, D.C., Raveling did not play basketball until his ninth grade year.
+Raveling was born in a segregated hospital in Washington, D.C. on June 27, 1937.
+He was raised in Washington, D.C. and did not play basketball until he was in ninth grade.
 He was enrolled at St. Michael's, a Catholic boarding school in Hoban Heights, Pennsylvania; it was founded as an orphanage in 1916 near Scranton and closed in 2010.
-His grandmother's employer helped him enroll.
+His grandmother's employer helped him enroll and he converted to Catholicism while a student there.
 Raveling's father died when he was 9 and his mother was institutionalized when he was 13, so academics became among the most influential forces in his life.

 College and early career

 Raveling attended college at Villanova University near Philadelphia and played basketball for the Wildcats.
 An outstanding rebounder, he set school single game and season rebounding records in his time.
 Raveling was team captain in his senior season, featured on the cover of the 1960 media guide, and led the Wildcats to consecutive appearances in the National Invitation Tournament (NIT) in 1959 and 1960.
 The Philadelphia Warriors selected him in the eighth round (pick 7) of the 1960 NBA draft.